 - 3.4.2 Shooters who want to be included on the NZ Shooting Federation Ranking Lists and be eligible for selection to compete in International events should comply with ISSF Rules. - 3.4.3 Shooters who want to be included on the NZSF ranking lists should advise the TSNZ Office by 31 December or other such date as the Executive may from time to time determine.
-Any shooter who fails to nominate before the start of the selection period may apply to TSNZ to have their name included, and TSNZ may approve such applications provided the shooter's equipment and clothing complies with ISSF Rules 7.4 and 7.5. - 3.4.4 Prone shooters not intending to compete internationally and who do not require their name to be listed on the NZSF ranking lists may use equipment and clothing which complies with the TSNZ Indoor Rules.
+Any shooter who fails to nominate before the start of the selection period may apply to TSNZ to have their name included, and TSNZ may approve such applications provided the shooter's equipment and clothing complies with ISSF Rules 7.4 and 7.5.
+Any infringement under the relevant ISSF Rules, Equipment & Clothing Standards (ISSF 7.4, 7.5) resulting in disqualification and loss of score, shall only apply to the NZSF Ranking List score. - 3.4.4 Prone shooters not intending to compete internationally and who do not require their name to be listed on the NZSF ranking lists may use equipment and clothing which complies with the TSNZ Indoor Rules.